-Our products are currently labeled and sold for research purposes only, and we sell them to academic institutions, life sciences and clinical research laboratories that conduct research, and biopharmaceutical and biotechnology companies for non-diagnostic and non-clinical purposes.
-Our products are not intended or promoted for use in clinical practice in the diagnosis of disease or other conditions, and they are labeled for research use only, not for use in diagnostic procedures.
-Accordingly, they are not subject to regulation by the U.S. Food and Drug Administration (FDA).
-Rather, while FDA regulations require that research use only products be labeled, "For Research Use Only.
-Not for use in diagnostic procedures," or RUO products, the regulations do not subject such products to the FDA's jurisdiction or the broader pre- and post-market controls for medical devices.
+Except for the Advanta Dx SARS-CoV-2 RT-PCR Assay authorized by the FDA under the EUA granted in August 2020, all of our other products are currently labeled and sold for research purposes only, and we sell them to academic institutions, life sciences and clinical research laboratories that conduct research, and biopharmaceutical and biotechnology companies for non-diagnostic and non-clinical purposes.
+Our products are not intended or promoted for use in clinical practice in the diagnosis of disease or other conditions, and they are labeled, "For research use only.
+Not for use in diagnostic procedures."
+Accordingly, they are not subject to pre- and post-market controls for medical devices by the FDA.
+The FDA regulations require that research use only products be labeled, "For Research Use Only.
+Not for use in diagnostic procedures," or RUO products.